 The Community Education Center of Elk and Cameron Counties (CEC) has been facilitating credit, non-credit and enrichment programming for local community members since 1991.
 Due to the lack of available and accessible postsecondary educational entities in the northern rural areas of Pennsylvania, then Congressman Peterson provided a small grant to the community to create a Community Education Council.
 Several individuals worked tirelessly and passionately to build the foundation for the CEC.

-Today, more than two decades later, the residents look to the CEC to provide quality educational opportunities.
+Today, almost three decades later, the residents look to the CEC to provide quality educational opportunities.
 Each year, more than 1,200 enrollments in credit, non-credit and enrichment courses are made possible through the CEC’s offerings.
-Almost 600 certification exams are delivered annually, and hundreds of meetings are hosted and/or facilitated at the CEC.
+Approximately 250 certification exams are delivered annually, and hundreds of meetings are hosted and/or facilitated at the CEC.
 We continue to provide college and career advisement services and respond to inquiries regarding higher education in general.
-We maintain a healthy schedule of credit programming for Associate degrees and certificates; and in the last three years, the CEC has successfully expanded programming and partnerships to encompass GED® to a Master’s degree, while maintaining everything in between.
-In the spring of 2014, the CEC opened its first location in Emporium.
-The Emporium Center is co-located with the PA CareerLink® and includes Cameron County’s newest computer lab.
+We maintain a healthy schedule of credit programming for Associate degrees and certificates.

-The CEC relies on strong partnerships with entities such as the local Intermediate Unit, school districts, the Education Consortium of the Upper Allegheny, Gannon University, the North Central Workforce Investment Board, PA CareerLink®, Pearson VUE, the GED Testing Service®, and many area employers.
-The CEC is the proud developer of two of the region’s premier educational programs: Leadership Elk County, which serves professionals, and the DISCOVER Partnership which makes connections between school districts and businesses.
+The CEC relies on strong partnerships with entities such as the local Intermediate Unit, school districts, the Northern PA Regional College, Pitt Bradford, Penn State DuBois, the North Central Workforce Development Board, PA CareerLink®, Pearson VUE, the GED Testing Service®, and many area employers.
+The CEC is the proud developer of two of the region’s premier educational programs: Leadership Elk & Cameron, which serves professionals, and the DISCOVER Partnership which makes connections between school districts and businesses.

 Annual Reports and Plans